RaulGracia/logProcessor/README.md

 - Modify the constant `LOGS_DIR` in the script to point to `my_log_dir`.
 - Execute `python processor.py`.

+*Note for Windows users: Due to how log files are packaged, unziped files may have path lengths larger than the max allowed length in Windows.

 ## Customization

 There are several parameter that can be customized in this script: